Sugarbeet is more SUPER than I realised!

 It has a lovely oil content which interestingly has virtually no omega 3 or 6, so it won’t unbalance your omega ratios.
 It is also predominantly medium chain fatty acids which are unique and have some advantages over long chain fatty acids for digestion and metabolism.

-It is high in phosphorus.
+Copra meal is high in phosphorus.
 It is not unique in this respect.
 All grains, legumes, oilseeds and their by-products are high in phosphorus.
 On this, here is what you need to remember… no single ingredient is a perfect diet.

 We combine feed ingredients for a very good reason, and that is because they each bring their own unique set of nutrients to the diet.
 Being high in phosphorus and low in calcium is actually USEFUL because so often we end up with high calcium in diets and phosphorus is a sometimes hard to come by and relatively expensive nutrient.
 So when we can use naturally high phosphorus ingredients it helps to fill this requirement in a diet.

-For example a lucerne/alfalfa, beet-pulp based diet is high calcium, low phosphorus.
+For example, a lucerne/alfalfa, beet-pulp based diet is high calcium, low phosphorus.
 Add copra and it raises the phosphorus without also unnecessarily increasing calcium.
 And that helps you both meet phosphorus requirement and keep the calcium to phosphorus ratio balanced (FeedXL works all of this out for you!).

 Copra also tends to be quite rich in trace minerals, particularly copper and zinc which are often in short supply in horse diets because pasture and hay tend to be low in those nutrients.